 About The Sydney Whale Watching Cruise:

 The southern hemisphere humpback migration is a spectacle that everyone should have the pleasure of witnessing at least once in their lifetime.
-Why not book your own experience in time for the May-November season?
+Why not book your own experience in time for the May to November season?

 The Oz Whale Watching BBQ Buffet Cruise is the most comprehensive and exciting adventure of its kind in Sydney.
 After arriving at King Street Wharf you'll meet your skipper/guide and board a 21m catamaran for either lunch or breakfast on the placid waters of Sydney Harbour.